Advanced debug log options in SymDiag for Endpoint Protection clients

-This article shows how to configure SymDiag to collect debug logging data from a Symantec Endpoint Protection (SEP) or Symantec Endpoint Protection Cloud (SEPC) clients.
+Learn how to use advanced options in SymDiag to collect debug logging data from a Symantec Endpoint Protection (SEP) or Symantec Endpoint Protection Cloud (SEPC) clients.

 This document describes the Symantec Diagnostic (SymDiag) tool’s advanced debug logging settings for Symantec Endpoint Protection.
-The following three steps will help ensure sufficient, timely, and accurate logs are collected.
+These steps help ensure sufficient, timely, and accurate logs are collected.

 Allow sufficient time to generate log data after reproducing the issue.